Zharkyn Kalysh

 What I learned along the way

-2. 2.It matters to give users a choice — fill via passport or by hand.
-There are cases when the passport isn't nearby but the person remembers the details by heart; without the alternative, that user just drops off.
+1. 1.It matters to give users a choice — fill via passport or by hand.
+There are cases when the passport isn't nearby but the person remembers the details; without the alternative, that user just drops off.
 This is going into the Q2 2026 follow-up.